Chisom83/Pizza-Pro-Analysis/README.md

 ## Dataset
 The dataset used for this analysis can be acessed in  Microsoft Excel [download here].(https://www.microsoft.com)
-- Fields: Pizza Name, Category, Size, Order Time, Date, Quantity, Revenue.
+- Fields: Order Id, Pizza Id, Quantity, Date, Time, Pizza Size, Pizza Name, Pizza Price, Pizza Category, Pizza Ingredient and Time Period.
 - Period Covered: One year (January to December).

 ## Tool Used